ahmohbati/SecOn/Snorby.md

 * Snorby has its own MySQL database (separate from the Sguil and ELSA databases)

+* Log into Snorby using the EMAIL ADDRESS and password you specified in Setup

 * The Snorby database only stores NIDS alerts from Snort or Suricata

 * Pivot from a NIDS alert in Snorby to CapME to access full packet capture